neyaznafiz/react-vite-template/README.md

 # React - Vite with SASS Template

-To use this template `create a new repository` using this template
+To use this template `create a new repository` using this template by clicking the `use this template` button on the top right corner of this repository

 Clone the new repository that you just created in your local matching